-During the Northern summer it’s bright 24/7, so your flashlight or headlamp ends up sad and forlorn at the bottom of your camping box.
+During the Northern summer it’s bright 24/7, so your flashlight or headlamp ends up sad and forlorn, left at home.
 But come autumn, darkness stages a comeback and your light gets to come out and play.
 Be sure you’ve got a good one.
 Northerners often go for the most powerful option: Headlamps that blaze at 1,000 lumens or more, transforming the night into day.

 Up here, autumn is ablaze with colour.
 Whether you’re up in the Mackenzie Mountains or out on the Barrenlands, the flora and foliage will be a day-glo canvas of crimson and gold – a stellar scene for keen shutterbugs.
 Better yet, birds and caribou are on the move in the fall.
 If you’re lucky, you might get to take their portrait.